tangowithcode/tango_with_django_2/manuscript/chapter-system-setup.md

 Once the MacPorts installation has been completed, installing Python is straightforward.

 1. Open a new Terminal window.
 It is important that you launch a new window after MacPorts installation!
-2. Enter the command `$ sudo port install python37`.
+2. Enter the command

+   {lang="bash",linenos=off}
+   	$ sudo port install python37

    After entering your password, this will take a few minutes.
 Several dependencies will be required -- agree to these being installed by responding with `Y`.

 3. Once installation completes, activate your new Python installation.
+Enter the command

+   {lang="bash",linenos=off}
-Enter the command `$ sudo port select --set python python37`.
+   	$ sudo port select --set python python37

 4. Test that the command succeeds by issuing the command `$ python`.
 You should then see the interpreter for Python 3.7.2 (or whatever version you just installed).

 Once this has been completed, Python has been successfully installed and is ready to use.
 However, we still need to setup virtual environments to work with your installation.